 If you are injured at work, contact us as soon as possible.
 A claim will have to be made against your employer who will then pass this on to their insurance provider.
 Their insurance provider will no doubt do everything they can to try and avoid paying out and will often ignore a claim unless a solicitor is involved.
 This is why it is so important to contact our specialist accident at work solicitors.
 We have years of experience in dealing with accident at work claims, especially where an employer is to blame.

 An accident at work compensation claim helps pay for any loss of earnings should you be unable to work due to your injuries as well as any medical treatments you may need as a result.
 It also helps pave the way for new safety measures to be introduced, potentially saving others from injury as your employer will then be required to take the appropriate steps to ensure an accident does not happen again.

 Your employer cannot dismiss you for making a claim, so there is no need to worry about losing your job should you be able to return to work.

 For expert advice on accident at work compensation claims or to speak to an expert about employer liability contact the specialist accident at work compensation claim solicitors at Stephensons on 0203 816 0065.
-Initial advice is free and claims are handled on a no win, no fee basis.
 We’re here to help and your best interests are at the heart of everything we do.